AndreIglesias/ft_readelf/README.md

-# ft_nm
+# ft_readelf
- ELF nm: list symbols from object files
+ft_readelf: Display all the information about the contents of ELF format files